PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 ![google trend for posthog](../images/blog/how-to-measure-product-market-fit/posthog-trends.png)

-It's also useful for comparing yourself to other companies, such as those you _know_ have product-market fit, companies of a similar size / age to yours, or competitors in your space.
+It's also useful for comparing yourself to other companies, such as those you _know_ have product-market fit, or competitors.

 ![google trend comparison](../images/blog/how-to-measure-product-market-fit/posthog-with-logrocket.png)

-At PostHog, we also use [Glimpse](https://meetglimpse.com/) – a handy browser extension that augments Google Trends by adding trend lines, forecasts, real search volumes, and the ability track search trends (and get alerts) over time.
+At PostHog, we also use [Glimpse](https://meetglimpse.com/) – a handy extension that augments Trends by adding trend lines, forecasts, and real search volumes.

 ![trends with Glimpse](../images/blog/how-to-measure-product-market-fit/glimpse.png)